federicocarboni/eloquent-ffmpeg/README.md

 This library is fully typed, so in editors such as VS Code, intellisense should help you get started.
 You may also want to [view the documentation](https://federicocarboni.github.io/eloquent-ffmpeg/).

-If something doesn't feel right, feel free to open an issue or a pull request to change it.
+If something is missing or doesn't feel right, feel free to open an issue or a pull request to change it.
 This library is still in a very early stage, but there shouldn't be any major breaking changes.

 **Only NodeJS 10.x or higher is supported**